alxgeoaln/rick-morty/README.md

 # Rick and Morty project

-List Rick and Morty characters
+Lists Rick and Morty characters

 ## Installation